-Guidelines for Visits by Members of the News Media at GSU
+Guidelines for Visits by Members of the News Media

 Grambling State University welcomes members of the media to campus and University

-the media with planning and coordinating campus visits.
+assist members of the media with planning and coordinating campus visits.

-Access to some University activities, buildings or areas of the campus is restricted.
-As an institution of higher learning for a diverse group of about 6,000 people, the University strives to provide an environment that is conducive to study, work and, in some cases, residency.
+Access to some University activities, buildings, or areas of the campus is restricted.
+As an institution of higher learning for a diverse group of about 6,000 people, the University strives to provide an environment that is conducive to study, work, and, in some cases, residency.
 Members of the media are expected to respect students’, faculty members’, and staff members’ right to privacy.

-The University supports the free and open expression of ideas and opinions by faculty, students and other members of the University community.
+The University supports the free and open expression of ideas and opinions by faculty, students, and other members of the University community.
 These guidelines are not intended to interfere with that freedom.

 For these guidelines:

 - “Media” and /or "Reporters" refers to reporters, photographers, videographers and other members of news organizations.

 - “Campus” encompasses any property owned, leased and/or occupied by the University.